 For the next upgrade, I’d double the amount of RAM in this system by adding a second 8GB stick of Corsair Vengeance LPX 2400MHz memory.
 This will take you from 8GB to 16GB, which will be more than enough for most scenarios.

-The other downside of this build is that it only comes with 500GB of storage to start out.
+The other downside of this build is that it only comes with 240GB of storage to start out.
 That should be enough to hold over most gamers for a little while and the good news is that adding additional storage is pretty easy.
-And, so, the next upgrade to make would be to add an SSD.
-An SSD will speed up your boot times, make games and your OS load faster, speed up file transfers, and add additional storage to your build.
-You could technically add this early in your upgrade schedule if you don’t mind the performance you are getting.
+And, so, the next upgrade to make would be to add additional storage.

 With all of those upgrades, you’ll now have a very capable mid-range gaming computer that can max any game out on a 1080P monitor.
 Even before the upgrade from 8GB to 16GB, the system would be able to handle any game you threw at it.